mnit-rtmc/iris/docs/natch.md

 ### SC - System Command

-The third value is the command.
+The third value is the command.  `restart` causes the controller program to be restarted.

 ```
 SC,05c1,restart